alex-nash-ucf/pokeverse/README.md

-# pokeverse
+# Pokéverse

-Member Roles:
-Alex   - PM
-Yama   - Web App
-Lucas  - Mobile
-Nathan - Mobile
+## **Description**
+Pokéverse is a Pokémon Pokédex platform that allows users to explore and engage with the Pokémon universe!
+Users can sign up, log in, and search or browse the Pokédex to discover information about their favorite Pokémon.
+The platform also enables users to favorite Pokémon, create custom teams, and share their collections with the community.

+## **Group 11 Members & Roles:**
+- Alex Nash: Project Manager!
+- Lucas Salinas: Frontend (Mobile)
+- Nathan Davis: Frontend (Mobile)
+- Yama Jiang: Frontend (Web)
-Angy   - API
+- Angela Le: API
-Lance  - API
+- Lance Nelson: API
-Denis  - DB & API
+- Denis Irala Morales: Database & API

 # SCHEDULE